acloudmaker/AWS-Demo-LambdaCanary/README.md

 ```

 ### Part 4 - Canary Deployment
 29. Copy the canary enabled _template.yaml_ to _lambda-canary-app_ directory and validate the template.
 For this canary demo, Canary10Percent5Minutes strategy will be used, which means that traffic is shifted in two increments.
 In the first increment, only 10% of the traffic is shifted to the new Lambda version, and after 5 minutes, the remaining 90% is shifted.
-CodeDeploy allows other types of deployment, e.g. CanaryXPercentYMinutes, LinearXPercentEveryYMinutes and AllAtOnce.
+CodeDeploy allows other types of deployment, e.g. _**CanaryXPercentYMinutes**_, _**LinearXPercentEveryYMinutes**_ and _**AllAtOnce**_.
 The Linear strategy means that traffic is shifted in equal increments with an equal number of time interval between each increment.

 ```
 cd ~/environment/lambda-canary-app